yogibear/SOLID_Principles_Explored/README.md

 Therefore this project will see code examples which show non-solid and solid coding examples.

+# Single Responsibility Principle - SRP

+* There should be one reason for change

+# Open Closed Principle - OCP

+* Code is open to being extended
+* Code is closed to changes

-# Liskov Substition Principle - LSP
+# Liskov Substitution Principle - LSP

 * Subclasses and derived classes should be substitutable for the base/parent class
 * Objects are replaceable with instances of subtype without altering correctness